 The Bistrica stream flows in the Bistriski gorge and the Radovna river in the Vintgar gorge.
 The two gorges are 2 hours apart from each other.

 Unfortunately, the similarity of their names easily confuses everyone.
-To complicate matters further, there is a waterfall in both gorges that bears the same name: Šum.
+To complicate matters further, a waterfall in both gorges bears the same name: Šum.

 Where is the Bistriski Vintgar gorge?